 If the file you delete was in a post or page, it will no longer be available for your readers.

 For example, if you delete an image that is being used in a post then the image will no longer display in the post.

 When you click on View under an image in your Media library it takes you to your image attachment page – a page set up specially designed to display the image with all image details.
 Appearance of the attachment page varies depending on your theme.

 Here’s an example of an attachment page.

-By clicking Add New on the Media menu you can upload image, audio, video and other files to your Media Library without having to start a new post or page.
+By clicking Add New in the Media menu you can upload image, audio, video and other files to your Media Library without having to start a new post or page.

 This is handy for uploading files that you want link to using text widget or links widget in your sidebar.

 This method can be used to upload any file provided: